prometheus/statsd_exporter/README.md

     provider: "$1"
 ```

+Please note that metrics with the same name must also have the same set of
+labels names.

 If the default metric help text is insufficient for your needs you may use the YAML
 configuration to specify a custom help text for each mapping:
 ```yaml